skupperproject/skupper-website/input/start/index.md

 ### Check your configurations

 Once you have logged in, use the `skupper status` command to check that each namespace is correctly configured.
-You should the following
+You should see the following output:
-output:

 <div class="code-block-label">Namespace 1</div>